 4th Year of Med School: To go all out or coast to the end?

-In most U.S. medical schools the fourth and final year is full of elective time for students to mold their schedule into whatever they want.
+In most U.S. medical schools the fourth year of med school is full of elective time for students to mold their schedule into whatever they want.
 Years 1 and 2 were full of grinding book work and study marathons.
 Year 3 introduced you to basic clinical rotations, where the hours were often long and you still had to study for the dreaded shelf exams.
 But year 4?
 Year 4 can be whatever you want it to be.
 Which begs the question – do you push yourself for tough electives in hopes of better preparing yourself for intern year?
 Or do you coast through on easy electives knowing that intern year is a bear that cannot be prepared for, only experienced?

 You always wanted to score the highest, study the most, doctor the hardest.
 You aren’t going to stop now.
 Filling your schedule with brutal electives such as ICU, pulmonology, cardiology, infectious disease – you want to maximize every minute of education and show up intern year ready to show the upper level residents how the real doctoring is done!